Ted Galdi: Bestselling Author

 Post Advice

-• In about 80% of your posts, try to build trust and loyalty with your audience, mid-funnel aims.
+• If you're constantly asking readers to buy books from you, and not offering much else, they may unfollow your page.
+So, in about 80% of your posts, try to build trust and loyalty with your audience, mid-funnel aims.
 To do that, give them free stuff of value, like tips or engaging content, such as an online quiz.
 To easily make engaging content, I recommend the tool Outgrow.

 Post Example